Bill Beaumont: Media and business

-Beaumont became a regular contestant on the BBC quiz show A Question of Sport, eventually becoming the show's second longest-serving captain (14 years in total), only being surpassed by fellow Rugby Union player Matt Dawson in 2018.
+Beaumont became a regular contestant on the BBC quiz show A Question of Sport, eventually becoming the show's second longest-serving captain (14 years in total), only being surpassed by fellow rugby union player Matt Dawson in 2018.
 The opposing captains were Willie Carson, Emlyn Hughes and Ian Botham.
 Beaumont hosted two episodes of the show in 1996 in the regular host David Coleman's absence: Will Carling stood in as captain for Beaumont's team.

 He was the managing director of his family's textile business in Lancashire, which is the only remaining textile manufacturer in Chorley, but resigned in May 2017.

 Rugby administration

 Beaumont has represented England since 1999 on the International Rugby Board (now World Rugby).
 He was the tour manager for the 2005 British & Irish Lions tour to New Zealand.
-In January 2012 he put his name forward to become the next Rugby Football Union chairman, and was appointed as the chairman on 8 July 2012.
+In January 2012 he put his name forward to become the next Rugby Football Union (RFU) chairman, and was appointed as the chairman on 8 July 2012.

 He then applied for the role of Chairman of World Rugby to replace Bernard Lapasset and on 11 May 2016 he was unanimously elected to the office, with his tenure beginning on 1 July 2016.
+Beaumont returned as interim chairman of the RFU in December 2024 after the resignation of Tom Ilube.

 He is an Honorary President of the rugby charity Wooden Spoon that funds projects for disadvantaged children and young people in Britain and Ireland.

 In 2007 the Rugby Football Union announced that the winners of the English County Championship would be awarded the Bill Beaumont Cup.

-Already Officer of the Order of the British Empire (OBE), he was appointed Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours.
-He was knighted in the Queen's New Years Honours list in 2019.
+Already Officer of the Order of the British Empire (OBE), he was appointed Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours He was knighted in the Queen's New Years Honours list in 2019. and appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2024 New Year Honours for services to rugby football and charity.

 He is a Deputy Lieutenant of Lancashire.